jneumeier/CommandLineChess/readme.txt

 About This Program:
 *********************

-This is a command-line implementation of chess.
-Pieces are represented by upper and lower-case letters, representing white and black pieces, respectively.
-This program uses standard algebraic notation exclusively, in order to make moves.
+This is a command-line implementation of chess that uses standard algebraic notation in order to make moves.
 It is currently a two-human player game.
 I would like to start implementing a computer opponent after all game mechanics and user interface design has been completed.

 The game currently has core mechanics in place, and pieces can be moved and captured, all while adhering to individual piece moving rules.